-1. Electric circuits and high voltage
+2. Electric circuits and high voltage

-Note: we already had a severe accident in the MBE lab!
+Note: we once had a severe accident in the MBE lab!

-- electric appliances must only be operated in faultless condition - defective appliances must be discarded. - maintenances on the electric power system (power outlets, switchboards, etc.) must only be performed by specialized staff.
+- electric appliances must only be operated in faultless condition - defective appliances must be discarded. - maintenances on the electric power system (power outlets, switchboards, etc.) must only be performed by specialized staff. - always switch off and unplug electric equipment when handling it for adjustments or repair.